-Urinary bladder cancer is the 10th most frequently diagnosed cancer worldwide, approximately with 549, 000 new cases and 200,000 deaths every year[1,2].
-The age-standardized incidence rate of bladder cancer in The European Union is 19.1 for men and 4.0 for women[3].
-The main risk factor for developing invasive urinary bladder cancer is cigarette smoking, with worse outcomes in females than males [1,2,3].
+Urinary bladder cancer is the 10th most frequently diagnosed cancer worldwide, with approximately 549 000 new cases and 200 000 deaths every year.
+The age-standardized incidence rate of bladder cancer in the European Union is 19.1 for men and 4.0 for women.
+The main risk factor for developing invasive urinary bladder cancer is cigarette smoking, with worse outcomes in females than males.
+The main risk factor for developing invasive urinary bladder cancer is cigarette smoking, with worse outcomes in females than males.

 Radical cystectomy is the standard treatment for invasive urinary bladder cancer.
-The operation includes resection of the distal ureters, lymph nodes, prostate gland, and seminal vesicles in men and the resection of the urethra, adjacent vagina, and uterus in women with dissection of lymph nodes in both men and women[3].
-Three standard types of urine diversion are performed: the abdominal wall diversions (ureterocutaneostomy, ileal or colonic conduit, continent pouches); the orthotopic diversion or neobladders, and the rectosigmoid diversions (Mainz Pouch II)[3,4].
-In the first postoperative month, relative survival of patients with invasive bladder cancer who underwent cystectomy ranged from 97.1% to 98.8% while the range from 72.9% to 91.3% was noticed after five to six postoperative months depending on tumor stage[5].
+The operation includes resection of the distal ureters, lymph nodes, prostate gland, and seminal vesicles in men and the resection of the urethra, adjacent vagina, and uterus in women, with dissection of lymph nodes in both men and women.3 Three standard types of urine diversion are performed: the abdominal wall diversions (ureterocutaneostomy, ileal or colonic conduit, continent pouches); the orthotopic diversion or neobladders, and the rectosigmoid diversions (Mainz Pouch II).^{3,4} In the first postoperative month, relative survival of patients with invasive bladder cancer who underwent cystectomy ranged from 97.1-98.8%, while a range of 72.9-91.3% was noticed after 5-6 postoperative months depending on tumor stage.5

-Perioperative antibiotic prophylaxis is a part of the routine procedure in the surgical treatment of patients with invasive bladder cancer.
-However, worldwide, there is significant heterogeneity in the recommended antibiotic prophylaxis and duration.
-According to data available on the internet, a few medical centers recommend the use of 1st or 2nd generation of cephalosporins in a combination with metronidazole (MDZ), while other centers recommended a combination of penicillin with a beta-lactamase inhibitor, and a combination of aminoglycosides, MDZ, and ampicillin.
+Perioperative antibiotic prophylaxis is a part of the routine procedure in the surgical treatment of patients with invasive bladder cancer; however, worldwide, there is significant heterogeneity in the recommended antibiotic prophylaxis and duration.
+According to data available on the internet, a few medical centers recommend the use of first- or second-generation of cephalosporins in a combination with metronidazole (MDZ), while other centers recommended a combination of penicillin with a beta-lactamase inhibitor, and a combination of aminoglycosides, MDZ, and ampicillin.
 According to available guidelines, the combination of piperacillin and tazobactam (TZP) is most often recommended as alternative antimicrobial prophylaxis without the additional use of MDZ.
-The duration of antibiotic prophylaxis also shows significant variation and ranges from a single-dose administration to administration in the course of 24 hours and up to 72 hours [6,7,8,9,10,11,12,13,14].
+The duration of antibiotic prophylaxis also shows significant variation and ranges from a single-dose administration to administration in the course of 24 hours and up to 72 hours.6-14

-The Department of Urology of the Clinical Hospital Sveti Duh in Zagreb has a long tradition of successful treatment of invasive bladder cancer, with more than a hundred patients undergoing radical cystectomy annually.
-During radical cystectomy, two combinations of antibiotics were used for all surgical procedures (with and without intestinal penetration).
-The first combination comprises ceftriaxone (CRO) at a dose of 1x2 grams together with MDZ 3 x 500 mg over 3 days, while the second combination comprises TZP 3x4.5 grams with MDZ 3x500mg over 3 days.
-The routine practice included administration of the first dose of antibiotics 24 hours prior to the operative procedure, which continued up to 48 hours after the procedure.
-Continuous and systematic monitoring of postoperative courses and complications related to the procedure itself was done routinely.
-With this retrospective study, we wanted to compare the effectiveness of these two antibiotic combinations and contribute to the uniformity of recommended antibiotic prophylaxis and a better surgical outcome.
+The Department of Urology of the Clinical Hospital Sveti Duh in Zagreb, Croatia, has a long tradition of successful treatment of invasive bladder cancer, with more than 100 patients undergoing radical cystectomy annually.
+During radical cystectomy, two combinations of antibiotics are used for all surgical procedures (with and without intestinal penetration).
+The first combination comprises ceftriaxone (CRO) at a dose of 1x2 g together with MDZ 3x500 mg over three days, while the second combination comprises TZP 3x4.5 g with MDZ 3x500 mg over three days.
+The routine practice includes administration of the first dose of antibiotics 24 hours prior to the operative procedure, which continues up to 48 hours after the procedure.
+Continuous and systematic monitoring of postoperative courses and complications related to the procedure itself is done routinely.
+With this retrospective study, we wanted to compare the effectiveness of these two antibiotic combinations and contribute to the uniformity of recommended antibiotic prophylaxis and better surgical outcome.